UPDATED: March 14, 2020

 The Queen Mary

-Without a doubt, the top tourist attraction in Long Beach, the Queen Mary offers visitors a peek into another era, when steamships were the most elegant way to travel.
+Without a doubt, the top tourist attraction in Long Beach, the Queen Mary offers visitors a peek into an era when steamships were the most elegant way to travel.
 At the time of her completion and maiden voyage in 1936, the Queen Mary was considered the most beautiful and stately ship in the world.

 In 1967, The Queen Mary made her last voyage to Long Beach, California, where she has become a beloved historical landmark and popular hotel.

 Another popular tour is the Princess Diana Tour.
-For Anglophiles this is a must do.
+For Anglophiles this is a must.
 The extensive collection includes over 2,000 artifacts including clothing, personal letters, dolls and collectibles.
 It includes information not only on the life of Princess Diana but a history of the Royal Family from Queen Mary forward.
 Allow at least an hour to see this exhibition.

 1126 Queens Hwy.

 The Aquarium of the Pacific

-Educating and entertaining visitors about the Pacific Ocean and its inhabitants, this is the fourth most attended aquarium in the U.S. The Aquarium of the Pacific offers over 50 exhibits, many of them interactive.
-It is conveniently located on Rainbow Harbor in downtown Long Beach.
+Educating and entertaining visitors about the Pacific Ocean and its inhabitants, this is the fourth most visited aquarium in the U.S. The Aquarium of the Pacific offers over 50 exhibits, many of them interactive.
+One of the most fun exhibits is the Moon Jellies, located outside near the Lorikeet forest.
+You can gently put your hands in the water to touch the jellies because Moon Jellies will not sting you.
+We were there at feeding time so the orange color you see in the center of the jellies is food.

 100 Aquarium Way